 Check my new website at Yogawithandrew.co.uk

-I trained as a Yoga teacher in 2004 at the Yoga Arts School in Byron Bay, Australia after practising Yoga in the Ashtanga Mysore style for several years.
+I trained as a Yoga teacher in 2004 at the Yoga Arts School in Byron Bay, Australia after several years of intense self practice and study of the Ashtanga yoga system Mysore style.
 I have been teaching Yoga since 2005 first in Italy, then Ireland (where I lived for 12 years).
 I completed my second teacher training in Ireland in 2007 with a direct student of Maty Ezraty and Chuck Miller, the original creators of Yoga Works in California.
-I also became more interested in the practice of Iyengar Yoga and I attended regular classes in Ireland and other locations in Europe.
+I also became interested in the practice of Iyengar Yoga and I attended regular classes in Ireland and other locations in Europe.
 I refined my skills to deliver Vinyasa flow classes that are rich with self inquiry and with strong body alignment principles.

 Very early in my yoga journey I became interested in the transformative aspects of Pranayama and Meditation.
 My passion for my own yoga journey allows me to integrate my experiences in my own practice before sharing it with my students; I firmly believe in self practice – including daily meditation, Pranayama (breathing techniques) and Asana (yoga postures).